Here are some of the most frequently asked questions we’ve heard from our customers, and our answers. Hope this helps!

 How well do your packs fit women?

-This is definitely a tricky piece of trying to make sure a pack fits right, but one we’ve done well with historically.
-Our slings are specifically designed to rest more securely on your back while you fish – but for this to work, the pack needs to be adjusted to fit snugly (2 fingers should slide in under the strap pretty easily).
-For most women, the cross strap of the sling drops in between your breasts; while some prefer to wear the sling over the top of both breasts.
-Either can (and does) work, but ultimately, it comes down to what you’re most comfortable with when you get it, and balancing the snug fit with front-side comfort.
+In general, our slings are designed to rest more securely on your back while you fish – but for this to work, the pack needs to be adjusted to fit snugly (2 fingers should slide in under the strap pretty easily).
+For most women, the cross strap of the sling can drop between your breasts; while some prefer to wear the sling over the top of both breasts.
+Either can (and does) work, but ultimately, it comes down to what you’re most comfortable with when you get it, and balancing snug fit with front-side comfort.

 USE AND FUNCTIONALITY